biodun-dev/Backend-Social-media/README.md

 - `npm run build`: Build the application for production.
 - `npm start`: Run the application in production mode.
 - `npm run lint`: Lint the TypeScript code.
+- `npm test`: Run the tests using Jest.

 ### Folder Structure